This is part 5 of Ravit Insights series on the 7 Cash Flow Drivers essential for SMEs.

 A lengthy approvals cycle is a big cause for missed payments in any size business.

-Missing accounts you owe mean you risk frustrating or putting suppliers offside, a huge problem if those are essential to you doing business, and it could end up creating a large bill down the track when you’re not ready for it.
+Missing accounts you owe mean you risk frustrating or putting suppliers offside.
+It is a huge problem if those are essential to you doing business.
+And, it could end up creating a large bill down the track when you’re not ready for it.

 One company we know has an aggressive expansion plan, but the launch into a new country market has been delayed.
 Part of the reason?
 An onerous business process which meant a $5000 expense was not approved in a timely way.